crsandoval/PEP-2020/week_1/README.md

 3 - Setting up RStudio
 ----------------------

-If RStuio is not installed on your Windows machine, go to
+If RStudio is not installed on your Windows machine, go to
 <a href="https://rstudio.com/products/rstudio/download/#download" class="uri">https://rstudio.com/products/rstudio/download/#download</a>.
 Accept all defaults in the installation process.